Day & Night (Fifty Fifty EP): Composition

 "Pookie" is a charismatic blend of playful lyrics and infectious beats meanwhile "Adonis" contains bubbly and smooth melodies with an addictive hook.
 "Work of Art" is a retro-style ballad with old-school R&B sensibilities.
 "Heartbreak" is an acoustic-based ballad with impressive delicate vocals.
 "Perfect Crime" is an atmospheric, synth-pop track that explores the emotions of yearning in a relationship, amplified by soaring harmonies that heighten its emotional depth.
 "Midnight Special" is an up-tempo pop track that captures the energetic atmosphere of the night.
 The 808-style drums and bass add a modern touch to the song, while the Rhodes keyboard and electric guitar fill it with an organic texture, delivering the warm mood of classic pop.

 Critical reception

-Lim Dong-yeop from IZM gave the EP a positive score of 3.5 stars out of five stating that "since the team's reorganization, they haven't missed a beat — just as with last year's Love Tune, they show the same quality in this album Day & Night.
+Lim Dong-yeop from IZM gave the extended play a positive score of 3.5 stars out of five, stating that "since the team's reorganization, they haven't missed a beat — just as with last year's Love Tune, they show the same quality in this album Day & Night.
 Their calm yet firm groove remains intact even in an explosive storm."